James Oleske

-James M. Oleske is an American pediatrician and HIV/AIDs researcher who is the emeritus François-Xavier Bagnoud (FXB) Professor of Pediatrics at Rutgers New Jersey Medical School in Newark, New Jersey.
+James M. Oleske is an American pediatrician and HIV/AIDS researcher who is the emeritus François-Xavier Bagnoud (FXB) Professor of Pediatrics at Rutgers New Jersey Medical School in Newark, New Jersey.
 He is best known for his pioneering work in identifying HIV/AIDS as a pediatric disease, and treating and researching it beginning in the 1980s.
 He published one of the first articles identifying HIV/AIDS in children in JAMA in 1983 and was a co-author of one of the articles by Robert Gallo and others identifying the virus in Science in 1984.

 Education

-Oleske earned a Bachelor of Science degree from the University of Detroit in 1967.
-He received his medical degree from New Jersey Medical School in 1971 at what was then the College of Medicine & Dentistry of New Jersey (CMDNJ), now known as Rutgers Biomedical and Health Sciences (RBHS), where he later did an internship and residency in the Department of Pediatrics.
+Raised on Oradell, New Jersey, Oleske attended Bergen Catholic High School and received his high school diploma in 1963.
+He earned a Bachelor of Science degree from the University of Detroit in 1967.
+He received his medical degree from New Jersey Medical School in 1971 at what was then the College of Medicine & Dentistry of New Jersey (CMDNJ), now known as Rutgers Health, where he later did an internship and residency in the Department of Pediatrics.
 He received a master's degree in Public Health from Columbia University in 1974 and completed a fellowship in Pediatric Infectious Diseases & Immunology at Emory University Medical School in 1976.